Attack on Convoy BN 7: Analysis

-In August the British had run four BN convoys and four BS convoys, five in September and seven in October, the BN convoys comprising 86 ships and the BS (southbound) convoys 72 ships.
-Despite agent reports and sightings by the Regia Aeronautica, Italian submarines and ships had frequently failed to make contact with the convoys, only six air attacks was achieved in October and none after 4 November.
-During the Attack on Convoy BN 7, the British found that they were at a disadvantage in night fighting as they were temporarily blinded by the flash of their guns, while the Italian ships used flashless cordite and had good tracer ammunition.
+In August the British had run four BN (northbound) convoys and four southbound BS convoys, five in September and seven in October, the BN convoys comprising 86 ships and the BS convoys 72 ships.
+Despite agent reports and sightings by the Regia Aeronautica, Italian submarines and ships had frequently failed to make contact with the convoys; only six air attacks were achieved in October and none after 4 November.
+During the attack on Convoy BN 7, the British found that they were at a disadvantage in night fighting as they were temporarily blinded by the flash of their guns, while the Italian ships used flash-less cordite and had good tracer ammunition.
 The British convoy escorts were blamed for a lack of aggression, except for Kimberley, despite the danger of abandoning the convoy at night and in poor visibility.
-The Italians had managed to make two torpedo attacks as planned but the division of the destroyers into two sections, after previous sorties had failed to find any ships, meant that neither section had the firepower to face the British escorts.
+The Italians had managed to make two torpedo attacks as planned but to no effect; the division of the destroyers into two sections, after previous sorties had failed to find any ships, meant that neither section had the firepower to face the British escorts.

 Casualties

-Of the 120 crew of Nullo, Borsini declined to abandon ship and when his assistant Seaman Vincenzo Ciaravolo realised, jumped from his lifeboat to accompany his captain and both were drowned.
-Of the ship's company 12 men were killed and 106 were rescued by sailors of the Harmil Island battery.
+Of the 120 crew of Nullo, Borsini declined to abandon ship and when his assistant, Seaman Vincenzo Ciaravolo, realised he jumped from his lifeboat to accompany his captain and both were drowned.
+Of the ship's company 12 men were killed and 106 were rescued by sailors of the Harmil Island coastal battery.
 Kimberley was out of action until 31 October, then returned to service capable of a reduced maximum speed, until fully repaired in the spring of 1941.